Men Are Born to Kill

 He will be angrily raking dead leaves, upset because he wasn’t the one who killed them.

-He will be spraying Wipe-Out on the driveway, killing any weeds that dare to trespass on his territory.
+He will be spraying Wipe-Out on the driveway, killing any weeds that trespass on his territory.

 Finally, he will cremate the remains of the vegetation he has killed.